rakeshpai/pi-gpio/README.md

 pi-gpio
 =======

 pi-gpio is a simple node.js based library to help access the GPIO of the Raspberry Pi (Debian Wheezy).
 It's modelled loosely around the built-in ``fs`` module.
+Works with the original Raspberry Pi (A and B), the model B revision 2 boards, and the Raspberry Pi Model B+.

 ```javascript
 var gpio = require("pi-gpio");